Last Updated on

 - The reflex points to relieve body aches are located in the pads of the foot and the palms.

 - A good body massage followed by a bath with warm water will also help in relieving body pain.
-It will also help the baby to relax and sleep well.
+It can help the baby to relax and sleep well.

 9. Acupressure for Dyslexia, ADD, and ADHD